Start script

 • -Djavax.net.ssl.trustStoreType : jceks

-• -Dmidpoint.home: derived from the midpoint.sh location, usually <install-dir>/var.
+• -Dmidpoint.home: <install-dir>/var - This is derived from the midpoint.sh location.

-In case this variable is defined and it is not empty (e.g. MP_GEN_SYSTEMD=1) the systemd service definition is generated to the STDOUT based on the current environment (like the midpoint would be started) and then exit.
-By the redirecting of the output the systemd definition can be created and used to for automatic start of the midpoint application directly by the systemd.
+• MP_GEN_SYSTEMD - If this variable is defined and is not empty (e.g. MP_GEN_SYSTEMD=1), the systemd service definition is generated to the STDOUT based on the current environment (as if midPoint was started), and then the program is exited.
+By redirecting the output, the systemd definition can be created and used for an automatic start of the midPoint application directly by the systemd.

-variable can be provided directly in command line
+The variable can be provided directly in the command line:

 MP_GEN_SYSTEMD=1 /opt/midpoint/bin/midpoint.sh start

-The same result will be reached using generate parameter.
+The same result will be reached by using the generate parameter.

 /opt/midpoint/bin/midpoint.sh generate

-Alias for JAVA_OPTS variable -Xmx[0-9].
-It may be usefull especially in case the "simply" key=value syntax would be prefered to the complex set of values in one variable.
+• MP_MEM_MAX - Sets the maximum heap size.
+It is an alias for the JAVA_OPTS variable -Xmx[0-9].
+It can be useful especially if the "simple" key=value syntax is preferred to using complex sets of values in one variable.

-Alias for JAVA_OPTS variable -Xms[0-9].
-It may be usefull especially in case the "simply" key=value syntax would be prefered to the complex set of values in one variable.
+• MP_MEM_INIT - Sets the initial heap size.
+It is an alias for the JAVA_OPTS variable -Xms[0-9].
+It can be useful especially if the "simple" key=value syntax is preferred to using complex sets of values in one variable.

-To make the passing the variable for java easier there has been set "mapping" for the environment variables starting with MP_SET_.
-The result will be -D* paramteres in JAVA_OPTS which is already passed to java process.
-The benefit is in maintaining configuration mainly for midpoint run in the containers where passing additional argument mean list all of them and not only new one.
-With this mapping it is easier to maintain or even generate the configuration for the container instance.
+• MP_SET_* - To pass environmental variables to Java more easily, there is a "mapping" for variables starting with MP_SET_.
+This results in -D parameters in the JAVA_OPTS variable which is already passed to Java.
+This is beneficial mostly for midPoint run in a container where if you want to pass an additional argument, you need to list all of the already used arguments.
+With this mapping, it is easier to maintain or even generate the configuration for the container instance.

-By the processing MP_SET_ "prefix" is removed and for the rest there is replaced _ with . (dot).
-The is exception _FILE which is handled.
-The prefix -D is added and the final result is added to the JAVA_OPTS variable which is used for the starting.
+"_FILE" is a handled exception.
+The prefix -D is added, and the final result is then added to the JAVA_OPTS variable which is used for starting the application.

-The possibilities are not limited only to the midPoint as application.
-Based on the structure of the value the "target" of the changes is defined.
+The possibilities are not limited only to midPoint as an application.
+The target is defined by the structure of the value.

-These values are related to the setting located in config.xml file (application related).
+• MP_SET_midpoint_* - These values are related to the settings located in the config.xml file (application related).

 (ENV) MP_SET_midpoint_repository_database=postgresql => (JAVA_OPTS) -Dmidpoint.repository.database=postgresql